South Dakota Nutrient Research and Education Council

 Submission

-For researchers at South Dakota State University, submit via InfoReady after logging in with your regular SDState credentials.
-If you have not used InfoReady previously, you must log in, click on your name (in red - on the upper right hand side), and set up your User Profile.
+For researchers at South Dakota State University, complete university routing and then submit via InfoReady after logging in with your regular SDState credentials.

 If you have not used InfoReady already: